atomist/sdm/README.md

-# GitHub SDM
+# GitHub Software Delivery Machine

-GitHub **Software Delivery Machine**: An Atomist reference implementation.
+Atomist framework enabling you to control your delivery and development process in code.

 ## What is a Software Delivery Machine?
 >A **software delivery machine** is a development process in a box.